RxLaboratory/Duik/src-docs/docs/guide/bones/autorig/index.md

 Duik can create armatures for almost all type of animals and limbs, and the auto-rig can rig them automatically.

-Although the type of limbs are sorted into categories corresponding to different types of animals, you can combine arbitrarilly limbs from different categories.
+Although the type of limbs are sorted into categories corresponding to different types of animals, you can combine arbitrarily limbs from different categories.
 You could see these categories as different ways to rig and control the limbs, according to the way your character moves.
 This way you can create and rig any kind of character, from hybrids to robots.

 - [![](../../../img/duik/icons/arm.svg){style="width:1.2em;"} ![](../../../img/duik/icons/leg.svg){style="width:1.2em;"} **Arms and legs**](leg.md)
 - [![](../../../img/duik/icons/spine.svg){style="width:1.2em;"} **Spines**](spine.md)